BentoBoxWorld/docs/docs/BentoBox/MetadataAPI.md

 * Border_state
 * etc.

-## Island Metadata
+## Island and Player Object Metadata
-The Island object has a similar API for metadata as the User class except it does not use Optionals.
-Once you get an Island object, you can get, set and remove metaData from it, but it will require null handling.
+The Island and Player objects have the same API for metadata as the User class.
+Although it's possible to manitfulate Player object metadata, it is best done though the User class API.

 Island metadata is saved when the server shuts down or when the database is saved periodically.